MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 16. Enter the trade discount, freight, miscellaneous, and tax amounts for the order.

->   Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
+    Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
 The discount can be a percentage or an amount.
 Use the freight and miscellaneous expansion buttons to open the Sales Tax Schedule Entry window, where you can select the tax details used to tax freight and miscellaneous amounts.

 17. Choose the Attachment Management icon to attach documents to the quote, if applicable.

 18. Choose Holds, User-Defined or Commissions to enter additional information about the order.
 If a hold has been assigned to the order, a stop icon will appear on the Hold button.

->   For more information about commissions, see *Modifying commission information* on page 200 and *Splitting commissions* on page 201.
+    For more information about commissions, see *Modifying commission information* on page 200 and *Splitting commissions* on page 201.

 19. To print the order or send the order in e-mail, choose File \>\> Print.
 You also can print the order by choosing the printer button or send the order in e-mail by choosing the Send in e-mail button in the upper right of the Sales Transaction Entry window.
 For more information about printing and sending documents in e-mail, see *Chapter 24, “Printing and sending documents in e-mail.”*

+    > [!NOTE]
->   *If the order exceeds the customer’s credit limit and you are using customer credit limit override workflow, the order must be approved before you can print it or send it in e-mail.
-You can print an order or send an order in e-mail that doesn’t need approval.*
+    > If the order exceeds the customer’s credit limit and you are using customer credit limit override workflow, the order must be approved before you can print it or send it in e-mail.
+You can print an order or send an order in e-mail that doesn’t need approval.

 20. Save the order.

->   Submit the order for approval if the order exceeds the customer’s credit limit and you are using customer credit limit override workflow.
+Submit the order for approval if the order exceeds the customer’s credit limit and you are using customer credit limit override workflow.

+> [!NOTE]
->   *National accounts provide the ability to restrict payments for child customers and apply credit checking, holds and finance charges at a consolidated national account level, depending on how the account was set up.
-If you can’t save or post a transaction, check the status of the options in the National Accounts Maintenance window.*
+> National accounts provide the ability to restrict payments for child customers and apply credit checking, holds and finance charges at a consolidated national account level, depending on how the account was set up.
+If you can’t save or post a transaction, check the status of the options in the National Accounts Maintenance window.

 #### Entering a repeating order

->   You can create repeating orders if the order ID is set up to allow repeating documents.
+You can create repeating orders if the order ID is set up to allow repeating documents.
 Repeating orders are useful if you want to create a template document for a customer that requests the same information multiple times.
 Repeating orders must be set up per customer; you can’t set up one document and use it as a template for other customers.

->   You can’t have repeating multicurrency documents.
+You can’t have repeating multicurrency documents.
 Only documents whose currency ID is the functional currency can be marked as repeating.

->   **To enter a repeating order:**
+**To enter a repeating order:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.